-ES offers two degrees in environmental studies: B.A. and B.S. degrees.
+ES offers two degrees in environmental studies: B.A. and B.S.

 While both majors stress the importance of understanding interrelationships between the humanities, social sciences, and natural science disciplines, offering two degree options affords students the opportunity to choose a major that most appropriately fits their environmental interests and long-term goals.

-The bachelor of arts (B.A.) degree provides maximum flexibility for students to explore the social, cultural, and scientific issues pertaining to the environment.
+The Bachelor of Arts (B.A.) degree provides maximum flexibility for students to explore the social, cultural, and scientific issues pertaining to the environment.
 At the preparation level (lower-division) students enroll in a breadth of introductory social science, humanities, and natural science courses to establish a fundamental understanding of today's complex and interdisciplinary environmental problems.
-During one's junior and senior years (upper-division level) they complete a seminar, three required clusters of courses and select 28 elective units from a wide range of 90+ environmental courses to develop an unique emphasis based on personal interests and goals.
-The last part of the major is a 16-unit outside concentration where students complete courses from one or more UCSB departments/ programs relating to their emphasis.
-Approximately 1/3 of ES majors use this section to complete a double major or minor and many more use it to participate in a field studies or study abroad programs.
-Some popular emphases B.A. majors pursue include: law and policy, urban and regional planning, education, environmental economics/sustainable business, waste management, environmental justice, journalism/media, sustainable agriculture, and environmental design.
+During one's junior and senior years (upper-division level) they complete a current topics seminar, three required clusters of courses, and select 28 elective units from a wide range of 90+ environmental courses to develop an unique emphasis based on personal interests and goals.
+The last part of the major is a unique 16-unit outside concentration where students choose and complete courses from outside the ES department.
+They can be from one or more UCSB departments and overlap to complete a minor, double najor, or create a unique interdsiciplinary emphasis.
+Many students use it to participate in an envirnmental field studies or study abroad program.
+Some popular emphases B.A. majors pursue include: law and policy, urban and regional planning, education, environmental economics/sustainable business, waste management, environmental justice, journalism/media, environmental impact analysis, sustainable agriculture, and environmental design.

-The bachelor of science (B.S.) degree is similar to the B.A. as it requires introductory social, economic, political and ethics courses.
+The Bachelor of Science (B.S.) degree is similar to the B.A. as it requires introductory social, economic, political and ethics courses.
 But the B.S.'s primary focus is to train students to become proficient in the natural and physical sciences and develop their technical, quantitative, ecological, and analytical skills.
-Thus, a greater number of introductory courses in biology, mathematics, chemistry, and physics are required versus the B.A. degree.
+Thus, a greater number of introductory courses in biology, mathematics, chemistry, and physics are required at the lower-division versus the B.A. degree.
 At the upper-division level students take a majority of their environmental electives and outside concentration courses from the natural and physical science disciplines to better understand the role they play in solving environmental problems.
-B.S. students often formulate their electives to create emphases such as air and water quality, conservation and habitat restoration, environmental health and toxicology, renewable energy technologies, wildlife management, and soil and ecosystem sciences to name a few.
+Like the B.A., many B.S. students will participate in environmental field studies or study abroad programs.
+B.S. students often pursue emphases such as air and water quality, conservation and habitat restoration, environmental health and toxicology, renewable energy technologies, wildlife management, and soil and ecosystem sciences to name a few.

-The ES Program also offers a bachelor of science degree in Hydrologic Sciences and Policy which provides students with the scientific training needed to understand and solve complex hydrologic (water) problems at local, regional, and global levels.
+The ES Program also offers a Bachelor of Science degree in Hydrologic Sciences and Policy which provides students with the scientific training needed to understand and solve complex hydrologic (water) problems at local, regional, and global levels.
 As hydrology deals specifically with the occurrence, circulation, distribution, and properties of the waters of the earth and its atmosphere, its curriculum is more focused than either of the environmental studies degrees.
 It provides a rigorous framework of courses in biology, chemistry, math, geography, physics, and geology necessary for students to understand the hydrologic process and the impacts humans have upon it.
-Introductory courses for this major concentrate on physical & natural sciences to prepare majors for demanding upper-division courses in rivers, environmental hydrology, water pollution, and water policy.
-To complete the major students select courses in one of three emphases: Biology/Ecology, Earth Science/Chemistry, or Policy.
-Although the B.S. degree in Hydrologic Sciences and Policy is housed within the ES Program, it is a cooperative effort by the departments of Ecology, Evolution and Marine Biology, Chemistry, Geography, Earth Science, and a number of social science departments.
+Introductory courses for this major concentrate on physical & natural sciences to prepare majors for demanding upper-division required courses in rivers, environmental hydrology, water pollution, and water policy.
+Students then select one course each from six hydrology themed clusters of courses and three elective courses from a broad list that includes an internship course, a senior thesis, or participation in the UC Education Abroad Program or an affiliated field studies program with projects located on six continents.